swcarpentry/good-enough-practices-in-scientific-computing/index.md

 The benefits of version control systems don't apply equally to all file types.
 In particular, version control can be more or less rewarding depending on file size and format.

-First, today's version control systems are not designed to handle megabyte-sized files, never mind gigabytes, so large data or results files should not be included.
-What's "large"?
-As a benchmark, note that the limit for an individual file on GitHub is 100MB.
-Raw data should not change, and therefore should not absolutely require version tracking.
-Keeping intermediate data files and other results under version control is also not strictly necessary if you can re-generate them from raw data and software.
-However, if data and results are small, we still recommend placing them under version control for ease of access by collaborators and for comparison across versions.

-Second, file comparison in version control systems is optimized for plain text files, such as source code.
+First, file comparison in version control systems is optimized for plain text files, such as source code.
 The ability to see so-called "diffs" is one of the great joys of version control.
 Unfortunately, Microsoft Office files (like the `.docx` files used by Word) or other binary files, e.g., PDFs, can be stored in a version control system, but it is not possible to pinpoint specific changes from one version to the next.
 Tabular data (such as CSV files) can be put in version control, but changing the order of the rows or columns will create a big change for the version control system, even if the data itself has not changed.

+Second, raw data should not change, and therefore should not require version tracking.
+Keeping intermediate data files and other results under version control is also not necessary if you can re-generate them from raw data and software.
+However, if data and results are small, we still recommend versioning them for ease of access by collaborators and for comparison across versions.

+Third, today's version control systems are not designed to handle megabyte-sized files, never mind gigabytes, so large data or results files should not be included.
+(As a benchmark for "large", the limit for an individual file on GitHub is 100MB.)
+Some emerging hybrid systems such as Git LFS[^21] put textual notes under version control, while storing the large data itself in a remote server, but these are not yet mature enough for us to recommend.

 > **Inadvertent Sharing**
 >